Asbestos Testing for Homes

 - Am I still at risk of buying asbestos-containing materials (ACM) today?
 Some materials are still manufactured with asbestos in the U.S. and internationally.

-- Do sellers and real estate agents have to disclose asbestos in a home before they sell it?
+- Do sellers and real estate agents have to disclose there was asbestos in plaster or other materials used to build the home before they sell it?
 While federal law does not require asbestos disclosure, some states (like Alaska) require extensive disclosures to be filled out before offers accepting offers.
 Alabama, on the other hand, holds the buyer responsible for initiating contamination testing.

 If it turns out you’re in a situation where you have to remove asbestos from your property, never do it yourself.
 Just as you have to hire a certified testing agency, you should also hire a certified asbestos removal company.